Size of the largest sum-free subset of $[n]^3$ and $[n]^4$: Introduction

 \subsection{History}

-A subset $S$ of an abelian group is \textit{sum-free} if no $x, y, z \in S$ solves $x + y =z$.
-Studying the maximum size of sum-free sets in different settings is fundamental question in additive combinatorics.
-Let $[n] := \{1,2, \ldots, n\}$.
-The primary aim of this paper is to determine the asymptotic density of the largest sum-free subset $S_d^{(n)}\subset [n]^d$, which is defined by
+A subset $S$ of an abelian group is \textit{sum-free} if no $x, y, z \in S$ satisfies $x + y =z$.
+Studying the maximum size of sum-free sets in different settings is a fundamental question in additive combinatorics.
+The primary aim of this paper is to determine the asymptotic density $c_d$ of the largest sum-free subset $\set{1,2, \ldots, n}^d$.
+For notational convenience, define $[n] \triangleq \set{0,1,\ldots, n-1}$.
+Let $S_{d,n}$ be the largest sum-free subset of $[n]^d$, then equivalently the question of interest is the value

 For $d=1$, it is a folklore result that $c_1=1/2$.
-Determining the value of $c_d$ for $d\ge 2$ presents a significant challenge.
+Determining the value of $c_d$ for $d\ge 2$, on the other hand, is nontrivial.
 This question was posed by Aydinian \cite[Problem~10]{Cam05} and Cameron \cite{Cam02}, and it also features as an open problem in the list compiled by Green \cite[Problem~6]{GreOp}.
 Elsholtz and Rackham \cite{ER17} recently resolved this question for the case where $d=2$.
 However, the problem remained open for dimensions $d \geq 3$.
-In this paper, we completely answer the question when $d \in \{3,4,5\}$.